thiagola92/catch/README.md

 # catch
-Decorator to catch exceptions and map to functions call.
+Decorator to catch exception(s) and call function to handle the error.
+Can also define a return value to the function after catching.
 There is no benifits from using this decorator other than letting the code more readable (arguable).

 # install
 `pip install git+https://github.com/thiagola92/catch#egg=catch`